Vegetarian Society

-The Vegetarian Society of the United Kingdom is a British registered charity which was established on 30 September 1847 to promote vegetarianism.
+The Vegetarian Society of the United Kingdom (VSUK) is a British registered charity.
+It campaigns for dietary changes, licenses Vegetarian Society Approved trademarks for vegetarian and vegan products, runs a cookery school and lottery, and organises National Vegetarian Week in the UK.

+In the 19th century, various groups in Britain promoted meat-free diets, leading to the formation of the Vegetarian Society in 1847, which later split into the Manchester and London Vegetarian Societies in 1888 before reuniting in 1969, registering as a charity, and continued advocating for vegetarianism through public education and influencing food producers.

+Focus areas and activities

+The Vegetarian Society campaigns to encourage dietary changes, reduce meat consumption, and assist policymakers in developing a more compassionate food system.

+In 1969, the Society introduced the Vegetarian Society Approved trademark.
+It launched a Vegetarian Society Approved vegan trademark in 2017.
+The trademarks are licensed to companies to display on products which contain only vegetarian or vegan ingredients, and also that nothing non-vegetarian or non-vegan was used during the production process.
+These trademarks can be seen on products in shops and supermarkets and also on dishes in restaurants.
+In 2022 McDonald's launched their McPlant burger across the UK which is accredited with the Vegetarian Society Approved vegan trademark.

+National Vegetarian Week is the charity's flagship event.
+It started in 1992 as a single day and was expanded into a full week.

+The Vegetarian Society Cookery School runs leisure classes in vegetarian and vegan cooking.
+It collaborates with various charities and community groups to provide tailored cookery courses.
+The school offers training for professional chefs and individuals seeking new careers in the food sector through its Professional Chef's Diploma program.

 History

+19th century

-In the 19th century a number of groups in Britain actively promoted and followed meat-free diets.
+In the 19th century, a number of groups in Britain actively promoted and followed meat-free diets.
 Key groups involved in the formation of the Vegetarian Society were members of the Bible Christian Church, supporters of the Concordium, and readers of the Truth-Tester journal.

 Bible Christian Church

 The Bible Christian Church was founded in 1809 in Salford by Reverend William Cowherd after a split from the Swedenborgians.
 One distinctive feature of the Bible Christians was a belief in a meat-free diet, or ovo-lacto vegetarianism, as a form of temperance.

 Concordium (Alcott House)

 The Concordium was a boarding school near London on Ham Common, Richmond, Surrey, which opened in 1838.
 Pupils at the school followed a diet completely free of animal products, known today as a vegan diet.
-The Concordium was also called Alcott House, in honor of American education and food reform advocate Amos Bronson Alcott.
+The Concordium was also called Alcott House, in honour of American education and food reform advocate Amos Bronson Alcott.
+In 1843, members of Alcott House created the British and Foreign Society for the Promotion of Humanity and Abstinence from Animal Food, led by Sophia Chichester, a wealthy benefactor of Alcott House.